jksarathy/jksarathy.github.io/respect-lab.md

 2) willingness to work across multiple disciplines and take iniative in learning new skills \
 3) excellent communication and project management skills \
 4) strong interest in privacy & critical data studies, and unpacking how power and politics shapes our digital systems and scientific knowledge

+Prior research experience, especially using qualitative methods, is a plus but not required.

 ## Why apply to Northeastern and the ResPECT Lab?